achntj/dynote/README.md

     npm run dev
 ```

 Great!
 This was just a one-time setup.
 Now you can start writing from the 'New Post' option.
-For configuration, you can change the name and description on the home page through the `config.json` file.

 Now create a new github repository and add it as a remote repository to this project.
 Once you push the changes, deployment is easy with vercel.